Supreme Court of India: Flag

-On 1 September 2024, the Supreme Court unveiled a flag for the Court's use, combining elements of the seal and the Court's architecture.
-The flag is a deep blue color and depicts the Ashoka Chakra set above the rotunda of the Court.
-The flag also features the Constitution of India.
-The flag was inaugurated by President of India Droupadi Murmu on September 1, 2024, commemorating the 75th anniversary of supreme court.
+On 1 September 2024, the Supreme Court unveiled a flag for the Court's use, combining elements of the seal and the court's architecture.
+The deep blue-coloured flag depicts the Ashoka Chakra set above the rotunda of the Court, on a book depicting the Constitution.
+It was unveiled by President Droupadi Murmu on 1 September 2024, commemorating the 75th anniversary of the Supreme Court.
 The flag and insignia were designed by the National Institute of Fashion Technology, Delhi.
-However, the Supreme Court under B. R. Gavai as Chief Justice reverted to its original logo with the Sarnath lions in 2025.
+However, when B. R. Gavai took over as the chief justice, the court reverted to its original logo based on the Saranath Lion Pillar in 2025.